 Notes

-- This recipe is naturally gluten-free.
-To make dairy-free or vegan, omit the parmesan cheese from the recipe or use a dairy-free alternative, such as Follow Your Heart Dairy-Free Parmesan Shreds.
+- Dairy-free: Leave out the parmesan or use a dairy-free alternative such as Follow Your Heart Dairy-Free Parmesan Shreds.